cucumber/docs/content/10-minute-tutorial.md

    -DinteractiveMode=false
 ```

-Note: provide all of the options used above in a single command, using only a space in between the options (i.e. make sure to remove the enters and backslashes `\`)

 You should get something like the following result:
 ```
 [INFO] Project created from Archetype in dir: <directory where you created the project>/cucumber